shanep-web/shanep-web.github.io/_lessons/lesson20.md

 3. Choose **Actions**, **Delete log group\(s\)**.
 4. In the **Delete log group\(s\)** dialog box, choose **Delete**.

-## Deliverables (35pts)
+## Task 6 -  Add Files (10pts)

-For this lab you need to check in the completed index.html file that you created that has the AWS lambda function URL updated.
+For this lab you need to check in the completed index.html file that you created that has the AWS lambda function URL updated and the index.js file that you created when setting up the AWS CLI portion.
+The point of this assignment was to get everything setup and working, adding both files to your repository just confirms to your instructor that you did in fact work through the process and everything is working.
+I am not grading the content of either the index.html or index.js just that they are present and not empty.

-## Task 5 - Flipgrid (10pts)
+## Task 7 - Flipgrid (35pts)

-Show off your website to the class.
 Once you have everything ready create a video using flipgrid!

 - [How to record your screen](https://help.flip.com/hc/en-us/articles/360045940833-Screen-Recording-How-to-record-your-screen-using-the-Flipgrid-camera)
 - [Flipgrid topic]({{site.data.semester-info.flip[page.slug]}})